Meet Jennifer O’Mara

-Jennifer O’Mara believes there is more that unites us than divides us.
-She is committed to the idea of government working to serve and represent the people.
-As a member in the State House of Representatives, she will advocate for quality education for our children, affordable healthcare for all, good job opportunities for all skill levels, and the finest care for our veterans.
-Her dedication to public service is deeply rooted in her own experience, and her ability to deliver practical solutions has been similarly forged by her challenging personal journey.
+Jennifer O’Mara believes there is more that unites us than divides us, and is committed to being part of a government that works to serve the people.
+As a member in the State House of Representatives, she is committed to improving public education for our children, ensuring access to affordable healthcare, and expanding job opportunities at all skill levels.
+Her dedication to public service is deeply rooted in her own experience, and her ability to deliver practical solutions has been shaped by her challenging personal journey.

 “I believe in government serving the people.
 We need to bring honest governance back to Harrisburg.”

-Jennifer’s friends, family, and community members know her as an action-oriented advocate who is always ready to help others.
+Jennifer’s friends, family, and community members know her as an advocate who is always ready to help others.
 Jennifer is incredibly hardworking and puts the needs of her community ahead of her own.
-Jennifer helped her younger brother navigate the financial aid system and earn a degree from Temple University.
 She also served as an advocate with the Department of Veterans Affairs for her now-husband, Bradford Bitting, a combat veteran and two-time Purple Heart recipient.

-Jennifer O’Mara holds a Masters degree in English and history from the University of Pennsylvania, where she has been employed for five and half years.
+Jennifer O’Mara holds a Masters degree in English and history from the University of Pennsylvania, where she has been employed for almost seven years.
 She currently serves as the Assistant Director of University Stewardship, working alongside her colleagues to ensure that attending the University is affordable for students.
 Jennifer is also a member of the Board of Directors for PASC.

-Jennifer and Bradford were married in August 2017 and own a home in Springfield, Pennsylvania, where they reside with their two cats.
+Jennifer and Bradford were married in 2017 and live in Springfield.